With new vulnerabilities around every corner, it's time to put your penetration testing on auto-pilot.

 Nmap

-Nmap, initially released 25 years ago, is the tried and tested tool for reconnaissance and network scanning.
+Nmap (short for network mapper), initially released 25 years ago, is the tried and tested penetration testing tool for reconnaissance and network security scanning.
 Nmap's probes let testers discover hosts and services within computer networks.
 Once identified, Nmap's scripting engine and version identification capabilities will give testers the ability to map out a network's attack surface, which will then direct exploitation efforts.

 Metasploit

-Metaploit is a platform of security tools and modules for conducting offensive operations.
+Metasploit is a platform of penetration testing tools and modules for conducting offensive operations.
 The framework allows testers to carry out vulnerability scans, search for and launch exploits, and manage compromised systems, including a wide array of post-exploitation helpers.

 SQLmap

-Sqlmap is a tool for automatically detecting and exploiting SQL injection vulnerabilities in web applications.
+SQLmap is a pen testing tool for automatically detecting and exploiting SQL injection vulnerabilities in web applications.
 It automates away the nitty-gritty complexities and lets testers focus on getting impactful results through the extraction, querying and modification of compromised databases.

 Burp Suite